Breadcrumb

 - Strength exercises with free weights or weight machines.

-Taking part in sports is an excellent way to exercise.
-And there are often leagues or groups to promote wheelchair basketball and racing and other activities.
+Taking part in sports is also a great way to exercise.
+Some places have leagues or groups that promote wheelchair basketball and racing and other activities.
 Staying active provides both physical and emotional benefits.

-Note: Exercise may trigger autonomic dysreflexia, which can cause sudden very high blood pressure and headaches.
+Exercise may trigger autonomic dysreflexia.
+This condition can cause sudden very high blood pressure and headaches.
 If not treated promptly and correctly, it may lead to seizures, stroke, and even death.
-These complications are rare, but it is important to know the symptoms and watch for them.
+These complications are rare.
+But it's important to know the symptoms and watch for them.

-Eating a healthy diet can help you reduce your risk of some complications and can make other tasks, such as bowel management, easier.
+Eating a healthy diet can help you reduce your risk of some complications from a spinal cord injury.
+It can also make other tasks, such as bowel management, easier.
 And it can help you reach and stay at a healthy weight.
 Being either underweight or overweight increases your risk of pressure injuries.

 If you have special nutritional needs, such as needing extra protein or fibre, a registered dietitian can help you plan a diet.